 We’ve found this process results in a better product that can be consistently executed across 1,200+ sports bars.

 This isn’t so much a question as it is a statement; the Challah Bun you’re using is perfect for your smashed burgers.

 Well, thank you!
 We agree that it’s the perfect vehicle for our burgers.
 You will notice a slight sweetness in the Challah bun from the honey that is baked in.
 Also, the bread to meat ratio is a real thing.

 The meat and toppings must be the hero.
 The bun needs to be a delicious handle for your burger without being over-powering or doughy.

-A few of the Burger Styles on the Buffalo Wild Wings I recognized like the California Burger (Avocado Bacon Burger) and the New Mexico Green Chile Cheese Burger (Bacon Smashed Hatch Chile Burger).
+I recognized a few Regional Burger-Styles on the new Buffalo Wild Wings burger menu, like the California Burger (Avocado Bacon Burger) and the New Mexico Green Chile Cheese Burger (Bacon Smashed Hatch Chile Burger).

-Even the Cheese Curd Bacon Burger has a nod to Wisconsin while the Smoked Brisket Burger has a nod to Texas.
-Where did the inspiration for the burgers come from?
+Even the Cheese Curd Bacon Burger has a nod to Wisconsin, while the Smoked Brisket Burger has a nod to Texas.
+So what inspired the burgers?